-As discussed above, according to the State of California DOGGR Online Mapping System, the Project Site does not contain any oil wells.
-According to the Project's Geotechnical Assessment, the Project Site is not located within a Methane Zone or Methane Buffer Zone designated by the City.
-Therefore, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts associated with oil wells or methane zone would be less than significant.
+According to the CalGEM Online Mapping System, there are no oil and gas wells within or adjacent to the Project site.
+As described above, the nearest well is located approximately 2,995 feet southeast of the Project site but is a plugged and abandoned oil and gas well.
+As such, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and no impacts associated with oil wells during operation would occur.